As digital marketers, SEOs and SEM specialists, we spend so much of our time focusing on getting more visitors to our client’s websites.

 Another thing people love to do when they discover a great series?
 Tell everyone they know about.
 This helps to build your brand awareness and loyalty – when you get a recommendation about a series from a friend, you tend to pay more attention.

 The key to grabbing and holding attention is to give people a show.
 Give them something they want to come back for time and time again.
-Whether that’s a podcast, a video series of how to tip and tricks or a regular blog that informs and entertains – it doesn’t matter how you do it.
+Whether that’s a podcast, a video series of how tips and tricks or a regular blog that informs and entertains – it doesn’t matter how you do it.

 Just find the sweet spot for your audience and keep giving them more of what they want.